 Pathways to Prosperity: For Employers

-Are you a local employer hiring in manufacturing, construction, food service, or agriculture?
+Are you a local employer in manufacturing, construction, food service, or agriculture?

 Pathways to Prosperity is a program designed to match job seekers with high-demand jobs and provide support to local employers to train and retain skilled talent.

 This program has been developed for local businesses in sectors currently facing significant labour shortages.
-We are here to support employers hiring entry-level positions in Manufacturing, Construction, Agriculture, and Food Service.
-Your future employee will be ready to work on the first day.
+We are here to support employers in Manufacturing, Construction, Agriculture, and Food Service.

 What skills will be trained?